-- The approved appraisals are applied in the quarterly calculations performed on January 1, April 1, July 1 and October 1 of each year.
-The appraisals approved between these dates wait for the next calculation date to be applied in the CPR calculations. - A Service Provider can have more than one CPR depending on the type of work they have completed and appraised for.
+The approved appraisals are applied in the quarterly calculations performed on January 1, April 1, July 1 and October 1 of each year.
+The appraisals approved between these dates wait for the next calculation date to be applied in the CPR calculations.

+A Service Provider can have more than one CPR depending on the type of work they have completed and appraised for.
 CPR types include Engineering, Planning, Construction Administration, Small Value Assignment, Engineering Materials Testing and combinations of these types.
 For example, an engineering assignment appraisal will result in an "Engineering" CPR.
-This CPR will be used during the selection of future engineering assignments.